angermanmichael/influxdb_iox/README.md

 ### nu84b2d

-* ioxsql is up and running now move on to get the other commands working
+* all of the nushell commands are now working on this branch

 ### nu84b2c